-where Daout denotes the number of movements starting from a with the destination being any institution in S2, and Dbin denotes the number of movements starting from any institution in S1 with the destination being b.
+where Daout denotes the number of movements starting from a with the destination being any institution in S, and Dbin denotes the number of movements starting from any institution in S with the destination being b.

 Acknowledgments

-Y.M. was supported by the National Natural Science Foundation of China (No. NSFC62006109 and NSFC12031005), and partially supported by the Support Plan Program of Shenzhen Natural Science Fund No. 20220814165010001.
+Y.M. was supported by the National Natural Science Foundation of China (No. NSFC62006109 and NSFC12031005).
 R.S. acknowledges support by Villum Fonden through the Villum Young Investigator program (project number: 00037394).
-The computation in this study was supported by the Center for Computational Science and Engineering of SUSTech.

 Competing Interests: